 GreenPrint 2024, the District's comprehensive master plan, was adopted at the December 2015 Regular Board Meeting.
 It establishes a clear set of goals, best practices and standards for all Park District facilities, open space, and programs.
 Since adoption, numerous initiatives have been addressed including the creation of the Parks Foundation of Highland Park and Athletic Field Master Plan.
-Three major capital initiatives were completed, construction of a new Golf/Parks Maintenance facility, Sunset Valley Golf Course and Club House.
+Major capital repair and replacement initiatives from the Park District's Capital Plan were completed in 2020 including a compressor replacement and new ice rink refrigeration system at Centennial Ice Arena, roof replacement at Deer Creek Racquet Club, filtration restoration at Hidden Creek Aqua Park, and shoreline protection project at Rosewood Beach.

-Working with the City of Highland Park, the District purchased the Highland Park Country Club property and began the transformation to a passive recreational open space.
-This will create a large natural open area in the center of town for all to enjoy.
+Working with the City of Highland Park, the District purchased the Highland Park Country Club property in 2018 and began the transformation to a passive recreational open space.
+This conversion project will create a large natural open area with walking paths and nature play amenities in the center of town for all to enjoy.
+Construction began in 2020 and is anticipated to be completed in 2021.

 During 2019, a community Attitude and Interest Survey was completed.
-Information obtained from the survey was used to 'refresh' GreenPrint 2024 to ensure that resources are aligned with current and future resident needs, community values, and the District's changing demographics.
+Information obtained from the survey was used to update GreenPrint 2024 to ensure that resources are aligned with current and future resident needs, community values, and the District's changing demographics.